-We aim to maintain sufficient cash, cash equivalents and short-term investments in wealth management products to meet obligations coming due as well as future operating and capital requirements.
+We aim to maintain sufficient cash, cash equivalents, short-term investments, and long-term investments to meet obligations coming due as well as future operating and capital requirements.

 Inflation Risk

 We do not believe that inflation has had a material effect on our business, financial condition, or results of operations.
 If our costs become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability or failure to do so could harm our business, financial condition, and operating results.